 Why getting tired of a residential income?
 You never get tired of money in this consumer society.
 Something was fishy with that story, but I wanted to believe in her.

 Since she recruited me, she automatically became my coach (up-line).
 When experiencing the tough reality of constantly getting turned down, and only 1 sale, I was temped to ask her for income proof from when she did so well.

 She never showed me anything proving she made money from Nu Skin.
 I did not want to disrespect her and our short friendship.
 I did not want to come off like I did not believe what she was telling me and offend her.

 I am saying short friendship, because this situation strained our relationship.
 I could not help feeling a bit fooled by her, investing in all those products, and efforts for nothing.

 Remember, that she also made a commission from my $1000 investment in products and also from being in the ADR program for three months, since I was in her down-line.

 That is how the business model works.

-She knew that I am an entrepreneur and was probably hoping for me to grow a good organization to get her finances going again, but at the same time did not want me to do better than her.
+She knew that I am an entrepreneur, and was probably hoping for me to grow a good organization in order to get her finances going again.
+But at the same time, she did not want me to do better than her.